MSAE 2014 year-in-review, plus whatâ€™s ahead in 2015.

-We hope this New Year has started off well as we take time to reflect and take note of our activities and prospects.
-Happily, the MSAE had an extremely productive 2014.
-Highlights of the year and into 2015 include:
+We hope this New Year has started off well for you as we take time to reflect and take note of our recent activities and future prospects.
+Happily, the MSAE had an extremely productive 2014, that overflows into some highlights for this new year 2015:

 - The American Society for Acoustic Ecology (ASAE) will lead a pre-conference Acoustic Ecology Recording Workshop for Balance-Unbalance 2015: Water, Climate and Place, Reimagining Environments.
-In the conference Eric Leonardson and Andrea Polli will lead a panel entitled Eco-sensing in Higher Education Curriculum.
-Panel Participants are Linda Keane (The School of the Art Institute of Chicago), Leah Barclay (UNESCO Biosphere Soundscapes project), Christopher Preissing (Independent Artist), Lindsay French (The School of the Art Institute of Chicago), Meredith Hoy (Arizona State University), Leonardson and Polli.
+In the conference Eric Leonardson and Andrea Polli, Professor of Art & Ecology at University of New Mexico, will lead a panel discussion titled, Eco-sensing in Higher Education Curriculum.
+Panel Participants are Linda Nelson Keane (The School of the Art Institute of Chicago), Leah Barclay (UNESCO Biosphere Soundscapes), Christopher Preissing (Independent Artist), Lindsey French (The School of the Art Institute of Chicago), Meredith Hoy (Arizona State University), Leonardson and Polli.
 Leonardson will also present his paper, Our Sonic Playground: A Model for Active Engagement in Urban Soundscapes.

 - In October, 2014 Professor Jacob Smith co-organized the Sonic Boom: Sustaining Sound Studies conference at Northwestern University, Evanston, IL.
 His forthcoming book, Eco-Sonic Media will be out this spring from University of California Press.